ddkhen11/Mesh2SMPL/README.md

 cd Mesh2SMPL
 ```

-6. Place your .obj mesh file, .mtl file, and .jpg texture file into `dataset_example/mesh_data`.
+6. Place a folder containing your .obj mesh file, .mtl file, and .jpg texture file into `dataset_example/mesh_data`.
 Ensure that your mesh file contains UV coordinates.

 7. Run the main.py script:
 ```cmd
 python main.py
 ```

+8. Your results will be in `dataset_example/image_data`.